dreamofwhy/FirstGitPractice/README.md

 ### From the command line: ###
 Why would I want to branch?
 A branch creates an editable copy of the repository so you can make commits without necessarily putting the commits into the main line of development.
 This is good for adding a feature, a bug fix, or some other set of commits that make end up as a pull request back to another Git repository.

-The last reason, for a pull request, is especially important.
+**The last reason, for a pull request, is especially important**.
 If you make a pull request and the target of the pull request asks you to modify the pull request in any way, you can just make changes on that branch and the pull request is altered.
 Once the pull request is accepted, or the changes from the branch are merged back into main, the branch can be deleted (but this is not required).

 1. Starting from the directory `FirstGitPractice` on zeus again